delphi1029/datastructure_algorithms/README.md

 Topological ordering is an odering of the nodes in a directed graph where from each directed edge from node A to node B, node A appears beofre node B in the ordering.

 Topoligcal sort algorithm can find a topological ordering in O(V+E) time.

+**Not every graph can have a topological ordering.
+A graph which contains cycle cannot have a valid ordering.
+The only type of graph which hs a valid topological ordering is a directed acyclic grapg (DAG).
+These graph are directed edgeswith no cycle.**